 How to get to Calayan Island

 Summer is the best time to visit Calayan Island.
-I have already said this in our previous post about Calayan Island but am reiterating it here to stress its importance.
-The boat ride to Calayan Island during ber-months is risky, and there had been incidents when passengers have died.
-Travel time can extend up to 7-9 hours.
+Boat travel to Calayan Island during ber-months is considered risky, and there had been incidents in the past when passengers have died.
+Under rough sea conditions, boat ride can extend to 7-9 hours.

 During summer, sea conditions are manageable.
 There’s also a chance, albeit slim, of seeing dolphins and humpback whales in the open sea during the boat ride.

 Ideally, you’ll want to spend 3-4 days in the island.
 If you’re planning to visit other islands apart from Calayan, allot another day in your itinerary.